AnitaBakhtiari/Inventory-Management/docs/architecture-decision-log/09-use-unit-of-work-pattern.md

 ## Decision

-Implement the Unit of Work pattern and utilize Pipeline Behavior for command request specifically for saving changes and managing cross-cutting concerns.
+Implement the Unit of Work pattern for command request specifically for saving changes and managing cross-cutting concerns.

 ## Consequences

 - Create a Unit of Work interface and implementation for managing transactions.
-- Use Pipeline Behavior for saving changes